D-3-X/Rodent-REPO/README.md

 ## Contribution & How to get in touch

-Feel free to fork this repository.
-If you have suggestions or improvements, please submit a pull request.
-Or pitch it to us directly.
+If you have any suggestions or improvements, you can: make a push request, open an issue, or pitch it directly.

 If you have any questions or just wanna say cheese pops, There's several ways to get in touch if github doesn't cut it.